The gateway.expected_data_nodes

 }

 In this example, we set the expected number of data nodes to 5.
-This would be appropriate for a cluster that normally operates with 5 data nodes.
-The reason for changing this setting might be to ensure that all data nodes are present before recovery begins, which can help prevent incomplete recovery scenarios.
+This might be done in a cluster with 5 dedicated data nodes to ensure all nodes are present before recovery begins after a full cluster restart.

 Common Issues and Misuses

-- Setting the value too high can prevent the cluster from recovering if the expected number of nodes is not reached.
+- Setting the value too high can prevent the cluster from recovering if the expected number of nodes never joins.

-- Setting the value too low (or leaving it at 0) may cause the cluster to start recovery before all data nodes have joined, potentially leading to incomplete recovery.
+- Setting the value too low may cause the cluster to start recovery prematurely, potentially leading to incomplete data availability.

 Do's and Don'ts